Community Conference 2014: A Matter of Mindfulness

-Join the entire Alverno community in exploring “happiness” through the lens of different disciplines and approaches.
+Join the entire Alverno community in exploring mindfulness through the lens of different disciplines and approaches.
 Our annual community conference invites faculty, staff, students and community members to share current research around a central, interdisciplinary theme.
-Twenty-eight different topics will be explored during three sessions; the day also includes hands-on art activities and a culminating “Happy Hour” of music-making.
+Topics will be explored during workshops, hands-on art activities, meditative practices, and music-making.
 This conference is open to the campus and the public at large.

 For additional Conference information, please call 414-382-6177, or email email@example.com.